Renaissance (French political party)

-The party was founded on 6 April 2016 by Emmanuel Macron, a former Minister of the Economy, Industry and Digital Affairs, who was later elected president in the 2017 French presidential election with 66.1% of the second-round vote.
-Presented as a pro-European party, Macron considers LREM to be a progressive movement, uniting both the left and the right.
-Following that year's presidential election, the party ran candidates in the 2017 French legislative election, including dissidents from the Socialist Party (PS) and the Republicans (LR) as well as minor parties.
-It won an absolute majority in the National Assembly, securing 308 seats.
+The party was established on 6 April 2016 by Macron, a former Minister of the Economy, Industry and Digital Affairs, who was later elected president in the 2017 presidential election with 66.1% of the second-round vote.
+Subsequently, the party ran candidates in the 2017 legislative election, including dissidents from the Socialist Party (PS) and the Republicans (LR), as well as minor parties, winning an absolute majority in the National Assembly.
+Macron was re-elected in the 2022 presidential election, but the party lost its absolute majority in the 2022 legislative election.

-LREM accepts globalisation and wants to "modernise and moralise" French politics, combining social and economic liberalism.
-The movement generally accepts members from other parties at a higher rate than other political parties in France, and does not impose any fees on members who want to join.
-The party has been a member of Renew Europe, the European parliamentary group, since June 2019.
+Macron conceived RE as a progressive movement, uniting both left and right.
+RE supports pro-Europeanism and globalization and wants to "modernise and moralise" French politics.
+The party has accepted members from other political parties at a higher rate than other parties in France, and does not impose any fees on members who want to join.
+The party has been a founding member of Renew Europe, the political group of the European Parliament representing liberals and centrists, since June 2019.